Skip to content

 Do

-• Photograph respectfully; residents live here year-round.
+• Photograph respectfully; people live here year-round.

 Don’t